ynaka81/emulambda/README.md

   1. Once per `event` object, invoking the function, reporting on resource usage, and printing the function result.
   1. At `event` number 2, there is an intentional error.
 Note that `emulambda` reports the error and recovers.
   1. After running each event through the lambda, reporting aggregate timing and memory information.

+### Third-Party Libraries

+Any third party library your Lambda function is using must be packaged and shipped to AWS Lambda.

+`emulambda` will automatically pickup these libaries when installed in ``./lib`` directory of your project.

+To install a third party library, just type : ``pip install -t ./lib <libary name>``

+Notice that the AWS Python SDK (aka boto) is provided by default by the AWS runtime and should not be included into your project.

 ## How Profiling Works